Aluminum’s Star Turn

 Long excluded from the 3D printing game for its incompatibility with the technology, researchers have perfected a technique that charges through the roadblock.
-Typically, the thin layers of unweldable aluminum alloys would crack when they were heated as part of the 3D printing process.
-But this lab’s innovation means high-strength aluminum alloys can now be successfully 3D printed, a development that throws wide the additive-manufacturing possibilities for alloys that are desirable for the aircraft and automobile parts industries.
+Typically, the thin layers of unweldable aluminum alloys would crack when heated as part of the 3D printing process.
+But this lab’s innovation means high-strength aluminum alloys can now be successfully 3D printed.
+This development throws wide the additive-manufacturing possibilities for alloys desirable for the aircraft and automobile parts industries.

 In the new, nanoparticle functionalized scene, technicians decorate high-strength unweldable alloy powders with specially selected nanoparticles.
 Layers of this enhanced powder are then fed into a 3D printer, which laser-fuses them together to construct a 3D object.
 During melting and solidification, the nanoparticles act as nucleation sites for the desired alloy microstructure.
 That prevents hot cracking and allows for the retention of the alloy’s full strength in the manufactured part.